 It’s easy to save more water — and money — with a WaterSense certified smart irrigation controller or a soil moisture sensor.
-This rebate covers up to $125 for the device, and up to $125 for the labor, for a total up to $250.
+You can choose to have a device installed for free, or select your own device and contractor to get a $250 rebate.

 Smart irrigation controllers can keep your landscape lush while providing the optimal amount of water for your plants.
 Watering at the appropriate levels saves valuable drinking water and helps prevent lawn-destroying fungus and disease.

 Homeowners are eligible based in part on the volume of water they use, and this is evaluated periodically.
 Therefore, eligibility can change year to year.

 Toilets account for roughly 30% of a home’s indoor water use, according to the U.S. Environmental Protection Agency (EPA).

 ET Controllers: Eligible ET controllers must be a WaterSense labeled model.
 The list of EPA WaterSense models is available online at https://www.epa.gov/watersense/product-search.
 Rebates are up to $125, or the cost of the model, whichever is lower.

 The following 4 models are eligible for rebates.
 The rebate amount is flat (fixed) and calculated based on each soil moisture sensor’s manufacturer suggested retail price (MSRP).

 |PSS (Probe Only)||$ 96.80||$44.00|